 - a request that an apology is tendered; or

-- in some cases, can disapply the informal resolution process and handle the complaint as the Sub-Committee sees fit, or take no further action.
-These are cases where:
+- in some cases, disapplication of the informal resolution process enabling the Sub-Committee to handle the complaint as it sees fit, or take no further action.
+These are cases where for example:

 - the matter is already the subject of a complaint